 If all parameterized tests which use the created test data are found from the same test class and the logic that creates the test data isn't "too complex", we should create our test data by using a factory method.

-factory method to our test class and implement this method by following these rules:
+If we want to use this approach, we have to add a static factory method to our test class and implement this method by following these rules:

 - The factory method must not take any method parameters.